Georgey764/Georgey764/README.md

 - 👋 Hi, I’m @Georgey764
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on building fully functioning websites for businesses
 - 📫 How to reach me georgesamuel764@gmail.com

 <!---